 Major changes to the UK immigration rules have been presented to Parliament.
-On the March 13, 2014 a Statement of Changes was laid before Parliament and bring about significant changes to the current system.
+On March 13, 2014, a Statement of Changes was laid before Parliament and bring about significant changes to the current system.
 Changes to the Points Based System are as follows:

 Tier 1 General: